speedyleion/speedyleion.github.io/_posts/2021-01-20-in-source-code-generation.markdown

 categories: cmake build-systems
 ---

 Code generation is a common task supported by build systems.
-It is generally recommended to leave any generated files in the build directory, assuming out of source builds.

-It is generlaly discouraged to generate files in the source directory and commit these generated files.
-However, there are times where one may need to commit the generated files:
+It is generally discouraged to generate files in the source directory and commit these generated files.
+However, there are times where one may need to go against this guidance:
 - In some development environments, like highly regulated ones, it may be easier to review the generated file(s) than to take the steps necessary to approve a code generation tool.
 - One may want to distrubute these generated files for consumers, without forcing the consumers to utilze the code generation tool.

-- If you know of other reasons please post them.
+(If you know of other reasons please post them.)

 Most build systems will connect any generated code files up to the clean target.
 This means that anytime someone runs ``my_build_system clean`` *all*